Examples and features

 Feasibility as optimisation

 Feasibility problems are numerically unstable due to problems with floating-point precision.
 A more numerically robust approach is to convert feasibility problems to optimisation problems.
+Take as illustration the case of semidefinite programs.
 Instead of imposing that the moment matrix \(\Gamma\) of the SDP relaxation is positive semidefinite, which is prone to numerical instabilities, we instead solve the following problem:

 [4]: